mmstewart/Server-Diagnostic-Application/README.md

 ### Updates

-I will be including what I updated in the code, as well as the date it was updated on in this section.
+I will be including what I updated in the code, as well as the date it was updated on, in this section.